entrypoint-lv/DataTableQueryBuilder/docs/guide/basic-usage.md

 From now on, we will use a term `field` for a property in the returned JSON array.
 :::

 ## Step 1.
-Create Entity Framework data model
+Create an Entity Framework data model

 Create your Entity Framework data model.
 We'll use the following simple data model in all examples: